|Methodist Hospital of Dallas groundbreaking, 1924

 In June 2009, Richardson Regional Medical Center joined the Methodist family.
 Methodist Richardson Medical Center and Methodist Richardson Medical Center Bush/Renner expanded the Methodist footprint to serve communities in Richardson, North Dallas, Plano, Wylie, and the surrounding areas with two emergency departments, a cancer center, behavioral health and addiction recovery services, a sleep disorders center, five Methodist Richardson Primary Care Clinics.and more.
 On October 1, 2011, Methodist announced the purchase of the hospital facilities owned by Richardson Hospital Authority (RHA).

 Your Health.
 Your Hospital.
-Methodist Richardson Medical Center will open a 125-bed, four-story acute care hospital, located at the southeast corner of Renner Road and President George Bush Turnpike in spring 2014.
+Methodist Richardson Medical Center opened a new 125-bed, four-story acute care hospital, located at the southeast corner of Renner Road and President George Bush Turnpike in April 2014.

 Grounded in faith